mhausenblas/eksphemeral/README.md

 ### Prolong cluster lifetime

-When you get a notification that one of your clusters is about to shut down or really at any time before it shuts down, you can prolong the cluster lifetime using the `eksp-prolong.sh` script.
+When you get a notification that one of your clusters is about to shut down or really at any time before it shuts down, you can prolong the cluster lifetime using the `eksp prolong` command.

 Let's say we want to keep the cluster with the ID `e90379cf-ee0a-49c7-8f82-1660760d6bb5` around for 13 min longer.
 Here's what you would do: